RockfordWei/PerfectExample-URLRouting/README.md

 To use the example with Xcode, run the **URL Routing** target.
 This will launch the Perfect HTTP Server.

 Navigate in your web browser to [http://localhost:8181/](http://localhost:8181/).
-Experiment with the URL routes wchich are added.
+Experiment with the URL routes which are added.

 ## Enabling URL Routing

-The following code is taken from the example project and shows how to enable the system and add routes.
+The following code is taken from the example project and shows how to create and add routes to a server.

 ```swift
 var routes = Routes()